apertium/apertium-nno-nob/documentation/current_dev_practices.md

 1. Check if the word exists in the Nynorsk dictionary: `apertium-nno.nno.dix`.
 This file is found in the repository `apertium-nno`.
 If the word is in the Nynorsk dictionary then move on, if not add the word with the correct paradigm.
 (Tip: Use the same paradigm as similar words uses if the paradigm names are confusing.)
 2. Check if the word exists in the Bokmål dictionary: `apertium-nob.nob.dix`.
 This file is found in the repository `apertium-nob`.
 If the word is in the Bokmål dictionary then move on, if not add the word with the correct paradigm.
 (New tip: Unsure if the paradigm you chose is correct?
 You can search for the paradigm in the .DIX file like this: `pardef n="paradigm_name"`)
 3. Check if the word is in the translation dictionary (BIDIX): `apertium-nno-nob/apertium-nno-nob.nno-nob.dix`.
 If not, add the translation with the correct paradigms in the file.
-4. Compile your changes and test if your word is now being translated.
+4. Save and compile your changes, then test if your word is now being translated correctly.

 ### Troubleshooting